 - The actions of those around you can save your life.
 When strokes occur, those around you often first recognize signs and symptoms.
 They may notice drooping on one side of your face or sudden, slurred speech.
 You may also appear confused or unable to walk steadily.
 Many stroke victims are saved by the quick actions of others.
 Recognizing the signs of a stroke can help save a life.

 - The faster the treatment, the better your chances for a full recovery.
 Every minute of a stroke can result in increased numbers of dead brain cells.
 That’s why quick treatment is vital to survival and recovery.
 Several area medical centers maintain stroke centers, including Johns Hopkins Stroke Center and the Georgetown University Stroke Center.
 These medical facilities focus on treatment and rehabilitation following a stroke.

 Secure legal representation when medical malpractice in Washington D.C. or Maryland causes you harm

 Arming yourself with information is one step you can take to empower yourself against the debilitating effects of a stroke.
 By recognizing risk factors and symptoms, as well seeking timely medical treatment, you can strengthen your chances of survival and a full recovery.
-However, if a physician or hospital fails to correctly or timely diagnose your stroke symptoms or unreasonably delays appropriate treatment, contact the Washington DC and Baltimore medical malpractice lawyers of Schochor, Federico and Staton, P.A. at 410-234-1000 for a confidential discussion of your case.
+However, if a physician or hospital fails to correctly or timely diagnose your stroke symptoms or unreasonably delays appropriate treatment, contact the Washington DC and Baltimore medical malpractice lawyers of Schochor, Staton, Goldberg, and Cardea, P.A. at 410-234-1000 for a confidential discussion of your case.